 SI Model

-Generating a model to appproximate the SI-level in scientific projects was one of the important tasks of this study.
-Although the four pillars presented at the beginning of the study were the product of an already extensive literature research and analysis of other statistical approaches to SI, in order to test the reliability of our assumptions as well as the importance (for example how much variance each variable explain) of the preset features survey data played a crucial role.
+Generating a model to approximate the SI-level in scientific projects was one of the important tasks of this study.
+The four pillars presented in a previous chapter of this study report (XXX insert reference in the consolidated version of the report) are the product of an extensive literature research, an analysis of different statistical approaches to SI, and our own effort to operationalise the concept of SI.
+The survey data played a crucial role in testing the reliability of the underlying assumptions as well as the importance of pre-determined features.

+The pre-processing of the survey data and the results of the descriptive statistical analysis, as well as the testing based on hypotheses based on our literature review, are captured in previous sections.

-After the preprocessing of the survey data, variable descriptions/visualisations, and the testing of literature driven hypotheses in the previous section creating an SI-Index was mostly a dimension reduction and data transformation Process.
-The first step of the dimension reduction process is carried out by the Principal Feature Analysis (PFA) method.
-PFA is a modified appliance of more widely known Principal Component Analysis which aims to enable dimension reduction without representing the dataset matrix in a lower dimensional space.
-Therefore, PFA emphasizes the elimination of less important feature instead of finding a new representation of the data set.
-After the 10.000 iteration of the PFA method following variables which were frequently labeled as not important by PFA-algorithm have been removed from the further modelling considerations:
+This section explores the creation of an SI-Index, which mainly consisted of a dimension reduction and data transformation process.
+The first step of this process was a novel method called Principal Feature Analysis (PFA).
+PFA is an advanced method to retain some of the optimal properties of the more widely known Principal Component Analysis.
+The goal is to enable dimension reduction without representing the dataset matrix in a lower dimensional space.
+PFA strives to be computationally more efficient by eliminating less important features: after 10.000 PFA iterations, we were able to eliminate from the model building the following variables that were frequently listed as unimportant:

 Dissemination channels